 NON-EMPLOYEES (Speakers, trainers, musicians)

-You must contact the business office to determine if the person or group has the necessary information for SLU to be able to pay them.
-Here is a link to the business office.
+You must contact the business office to determine if the person or group has the necessary information for payment to be made by the University.
+Click here for the business office.

-Here is a link to a website that provides more information on visas for business or pleasure visitors: http://www.uscis.gov/graphics/services/tempbenefits/BusPleasure.htm
+The U.S. Citizenship and Immigration Services website provides more information on visas for business or pleasure visitors.

 Visas are necessary to visit countries outside the US.
 Individuals are expected to obtain the necessary visas on their own.
-It is important to remember that when a non-US citizen is working in the US on a visa he or she will have to follow the rules of the home country when obtaining a visa for another country.
-It may or may not be as simple for him/her to enter Canada from Canton as it is for a US citizen.
+It is important to remember that when a non-U.S. citizen is working in the U.S. on a visa he or she will have to follow the rules of the home country when obtaining a visa for another country.
+It may or may not be as simple for him/her to enter Canada from Canton as it is for a U.S. citizen.
 For example, a citizen of Belgium working in Canton can visit Canada without a visa but a citizen of India working in Canton cannot visit Canada without a visa.
-These are Canadian rules, not US CIS rules.
-If you have an employee who needs information on obtaining a Canadian visa please use this link for more information. http://www.dfait-maeci.gc.ca/can-am/menu-en.asp?mid=11&cat=164 (copy and paste into your web browser).
+These are Canadian rules, not U.S. CIS rules.

 TN visas are available to citizens of Canada and Mexico through NAFTA.
 There are different application procedures for each country.